Laboratory Procedures Before Trying Long Essays

 - This resembles the TMJ.

-- Advantages of Articulator: All relations are preserved even when the articular is open or closed
+- Advantages of Articulator: All relations are preserved even when the articulator is open or closed

 - Examples: Whip mix articulator:

-- This articulator have condylar element attach to the upper member
+- This articulator has a condylar element attached to the upper member

-- The condylar guidance is attach to the lower member
+- The condylar guidance is attached to the lower member

 - Examples: Hanau H series

 Question 2.
-Discuss in detail anterior teeth selection for edentulous patients.
+Discuss in detail the anterior teeth selection for edentulous patients.
 Add a note ketogenic concept.

 Answer: